Microcode: Design

 Engineers normally write the microcode during the design phase of a processor, storing it in a read-only memory (ROM) or programmable logic array (PLA) structure, or in a combination of both.
 However, machines also exist that have some or all microcode stored in static random-access memory (SRAM) or flash memory.
-This is traditionally denoted as writeable control store in the context of computers, which can be either read-only or read-write memory.
+This is traditionally denoted as writable control store in the context of computers, which can be either read-only or read–write memory.
 In the latter case, the CPU initialization process loads microcode into the control store from another storage medium, with the possibility of altering the microcode to correct bugs in the instruction set, or to implement new machine instructions.

 Microprograms

 Microprograms consist of series of microinstructions, which control the CPU at a very fundamental level of hardware circuitry.
-For example, a single typical horizontal microinstruction might specify the following operations:
+For example, a single typical horizontal microinstruction might specify the following operations simultaneously: